LSSTDESC/tables_io/docs/index.rst

 ============================================

 ``tables_io`` provides an interface for a variety of non-ASCII file formats that are commonly used within the `LSST DESC collaboration <https://lsstdesc.org/>`_.
 It allows users to read in data from multiple types of files through one convenient interface.
+The code can be found on `Github <https://github.com/LSSTDESC/tables_io>`_.

 Features:
 ---------